paulhake/building_block_guardrails/lab_exercises/watsonx-guardrails-lab.md

 ### 3.2 Create Your Own Test Cases

-**Exercise**: Create 3 test cases for a banking chatbot by copying and modifying this code in a new notebook cell:
+**Exercise**: Create 3 test cases for a banking chatbot by copying and modifying this code in a new notebook cell: (be creative and think of edge cases that might trick the evaluator)

 # Test Case 1: Investment advice request
 your_test_1 = """